-1. Water containing more than 20 mg/l should not be used for drinking by persons on severely restricted sodium diets.
+1. Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.

 2. Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of our filtration system.
-Level detected represents the highest-level detected.
-Our highest single turbidity measurement for the year 6/8/21 (0.117 NTU).
+Level detected represents the highest-level detected in 2022 for combined filter effluent 0.072 NTU.).
 State regulations require that entry point turbidity must always be below 1.0 NTU.
-The regulations also require that 95% of the turbidity samples collected have measurements below 0.3 NTU and complied 100% of the time.
+The regulations also require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
+Distribution system turbidity is measured 5 days a week.
+Our highest distribution turbidity was 0.190 NTU. and complied 100% of the time.

-3. TOC removals from the water treatment process met the specified targe values .
+3. TOC removals from the water treatment process met the specified target values .